nopynospy/spell-checker/README.md

 We used allrecipes.com as our corpus to build the system.

+A web app version is available at https://www.nopynospy.cc/n_gram_spellchecker

 1. To install all the packages to run the exe:

     pip install -r requirements.txt